towa-digital/intern-table-reservation/docs/features/manage reservations/add reservation (frontend).md

 ## 1 - Step One

-In this step, you have to enter how many seats (1) you need and when (2) you want to reserve for.
-To do so you have to input the Number of Persons and the Date.
+In this step, you have to enter how many seats (1) you need, when (2) you want to reserve for and if the table should be inside or outside.
+To do so you have to input the Number of Persons, the Date and the location.

 !["title"](./../../assets/stepone.png)